kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.8.12 =
+* Fix : Previews not working on new galleries

+= 1.8.11 =
+* New : Added advanced gallery settings for custom settings and custom attributes
+* Fix : Rewrite of Simple Portfolio to incorrect thumb heights
+* Fix : Lazy-load issues for certain themes
+* Update : FooGallery client side 1.3.3

 = 1.8.8 =
 * New : Implemented the Datasource architecture within the plugin